NEW YEARS 2017-2018

 To get there from Chachoengsao, we took the van to Chonburi (from Bangkok take the bus to Chonburi, or if possible, to Rayong or Trat).
 When we arrived in Chonburi there seemed to be a delay for the next bus, but due to the high demand of travel, a lovely large air conditioned bus arrived!
 Little did we know, they’d be playing trap music and drum&bass at full volume all the way down to Chanthaburi!
 Not the most ideal setting to sleep!

-We stayed overnight in Chanthaburi, at a lovely quaint hostel called “Travellers hostel”, it was a short 10 minute trip from the bus station and cost 60 baht.
+We stayed overnight in Chanthaburi, at a lovely quaint hostel called “Travellers hostel”.
+It was a short 10 minute trip from the bus station and only cost 60 baht on motorbike taxi.
 Peter was a fantastic host, and we were able to have a room to ourselves as a group for 350 baht each (1 night).
 I would highly recommend anyone visiting or passing through this town to stay at this hostel.
 The communal areas were very clean, they had everything you needed: hair dryer, cotton buds, shampoo, body wash, coffee, free laundry…FREE LAUNDRY!!!!!

 In the morning we headed to the bus station and completed our last leg of the journey via a private Songtheaw!
 This was a lovely way to experience the scenery, albeit a little bit scary considering how fast he was going round corners!!